coolbay/chen_website/content/publication/ETAD/index.md

 ---
-title: "ETAD: A Unified Framework for Efficient Temporal Action Detection"
+title: "ETAD: Training Action Detection End to End on a Laptop"
 publication_types:
   - "1"
 authors: